AMWA-TV/bcp-003/best-practice-authorisation.md

 The Authorisation Server MUST support advertising itself using DNS-SD as per [RFC 6763](RFC-6763).
 It MUST support advertisement over both mDNS and unicast service but MAY allow the operator to disable one or other of these discovery modes as a configuration option.

-The authorisation server MUST advertise itself with the following service type:
+The Authorisation Server MUST advertise itself with the following service type:

 ```
 _nmos-security._tcp
 ```

 The hostname and port of the Authorisation Server MUST be identified via the DNS-SD advertisement, with the full HTTPS path then being resolved via the standard NMOS API path documentation.
 A DNS A record MUST be provided to allow the hostname to be resolved.
-The hostname and domain used MUST match one of the Subject Alternate Names provided in the TLS certificate of the authorisation server.
-The hostname and domain used SHOULD be the Common Name on the TLS certificate of the authorisation server.
+The hostname and domain used MUST match one of the Subject Alternate Names provided in the TLS certificate of the Authorisation Server.
+The hostname and domain used SHOULD be the Common Name on the TLS certificate of the Authorisation Server.

 Multiple DNS-SD advertisements for the same API are permitted where the API is exposed via multiple ports and/or protocols.

 Clients and Resource Servers MUST support discovering the Authorisation Server through use of DNS-SD service discovery, as described in [RFC 6763](RFC-6763).
 Clients and Resource Servers MAY allow discovery using mDNS to be disabled such that the server may only be discovered through unicast DNS records.

-Clients and Resource Servers MUST verify the TLS certificate of the authorisation server.
+Clients and Resource Servers MUST verify the TLS certificate of the Authorisation Server.
 Clients MUST check that the address of the Authorisation Server matches either a Subject Alternate Name or Common Name on the TLS certificate.
-Clients and Resource Servers MUST provide a mechanism for installing root CA certificates used for verifying the TLS certificate of Authorisation servers.
+Clients and Resource Servers MUST provide a mechanism for installing root CA certificates used for verifying the TLS certificate of Authorisation Servers.
 HTTPS MUST be used for all connections to the Authorisation Server.
-Clients and Resource Servers MUST NOT interact with Authorisation servers if the TLS certificate of the Authorisation server cannot be validated.
+Clients and Resource Servers MUST NOT interact with Authorisation Servers if the TLS certificate of the Authorisation Server cannot be validated.

 #### DNS-SD TXT Records